AtharvaBeesen/OptionsPricingModelWithSentimentAnalysis/README.md

 # Advanced American Options Pricing Model with Sentiment Analysis via Fine-Tuned LLM

-This project involves fetching stock market news related to Nvidia, preprocessing the text data, analyzing sentiment using a fine-tuned language model, and pricing American options using the Longstaff-Schwartz (Monte Carlo) method.
+This project involves fetching stock market news related to Nvidia, preprocessing the text data, analyzing sentiment using a fine-tuned language model, and pricing American options using the Longstaff-Schwartz (with Monte Carlo Simulations) method.

 ## Project Structure: